cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 # Purpose:
-The purpose of the repo is to provide some simple scripts that together install kubernetes on a set of VMs.
+The purpose of the repo is to provide some simple scripts that install kubernetes on a set of VMs.
 This is intended to illustrate the entire process so it can be understood, then adapted to your on-prem environment and improved and extended with your chosen distributed applications.
 The directory structure is intended to be mounted by all VMs.
 A mount script is provided that can be pasted into a native ssh terminal (not a UTM display window).
 **Regarding Ephemeral and Generated files:**
-* Package keys are occasionally updated so they may be included in this repo, but should be updated manually before starting this process.
+* Package keys are occasionally updated so they may be included in this repo, but you will update them manually at the start of this process.
-* The master node writes files to guest/generated folder, which is not committed to this repo.
+* The master node writes join-config and private keys to guest/generated folder, which is not committed to this repo.
-* Worker nodes will customize their own join-config and CNI CIDR, which is written to their own  internal HOME directory.
+* Worker nodes will customize the join-config and CNI CIDR, writing only to their own internal HOME directory.

+# Tested on:
+UTM 4.6.2(104) on Apple M4 running Sequoai 15.2

-# Overview:
+# Process Overview:
 ## Prep host:
 Clone this repo
 Download latest crio and kubernetes package keys